-Protect and manage your app credentials.
+Protect and manage your confidential app credentials for web apps, web APIs and daemon apps.
 Use certificate credentials, not password credentials (client secrets).
 If you must use a password credential, don't set it manually.
 Don't store credentials in code or config, and never allow them to be handled by humans.
 If possible, use managed identities for Azure resources or Azure Key Vault to store and regularly rotate your credentials.

 If you're securing an API using the Microsoft identity platform, carefully think through the permissions it should expose.
 Consider what's the right granularity for your solution and which permission(s) require admin consent.
 Check for expected permissions in the incoming tokens before making any authorization decisions.